ababushkin6/Interactive-Lab-Hub/Labs/Lab#2/README.md

 To make the song play twice as fast, you could either change the *1000* to *500* in the following line of code:

     int noteDuration = 1000 / noteDurations[thisNote];
-or you can divide the lenghts of the notes by two in this part of the code:
+or you can multiply the numbers by two in this part of the code:

     int noteDurations[] = {
       10,10,10,2,2,10,10,10,2,4, \